 Once all reviews are complete, they will be able to like/dismiss all the comments and make edits to the text itself.
 Then they can submit that draft for the next stage of comments/editing.

-Here are two screenshots of what the students could be seeing at different stages.
+Here are three screenshots of what the students could be seeing at different stages.

 1) Reviews (instructor and/or peer) are pending (note the orange banner at the top).
 The student's essay is on the left side of the screen, but it is locked and cannot be edited.
 Self-review is complete and like/dismiss is available.
 However, the submit button is not activated (it is grayed out) and the message next to the button explains why.